• Fact Checked

 Next, we'll be diving into how water can help flush yeast infections, but first, let's talk about how lack of water may contribute to infection in the first place.

-Yeast infections are caused by an overgrowth of fungus within the vagina, most often a fungus called Candida albicans.
-When this overgrowth occurs, you often experience symptoms like vaginal itching, discomfort when urinating or having sex, sores or bumps, and thick, cottage cheese-like vaginal discharge.
+Yeast infections (also known as vaginal candidiasis or vulvovaginal candidiasis) are a common women's health concern caused by a fungal infection within the vagina, most often a fungus called Candida albicans.
+When this overgrowth occurs, you often experience symptoms like vaginal itching, a burning sensation, discomfort when urinating or having sex, and thick, cottage cheese-like vaginal discharge.

-Though dehydration doesn’t cause yeast infections, it can contribute to them.
-Hydration is essential for maintaining your vagina’s slightly acidic pH, and your vagina’s pH is important because it kills bad microbes, like Candida albicans, before they have the chance to cause infections.
-If you consistently lack hydration, it can throw your pH off balance, making it harder to fight bad bacteria.
+Though dehydration doesn't directly cause yeast infections, it can contribute to them.
+Hydration is essential for maintaining your vagina's slightly acidic pH levels, and your vaginal pH is important because it kills bad microbes, like Candida albicans, before they have the chance to cause infections.
+If you consistently lack hydration, it can throw your pH off balance, making it harder to fight bad bacteria and fungal infections.

 The Role of Water in Flushing Out Yeast Infections